sandeep-jay/SNAPPSakai-Beta/README.md

 The University of Queensland – Professor Phil Long and Ms Aneesha Bakharia University of British Columbia (Canada) – Dr Leah Macfadyen

-SNAPPSakai is an adaptaion and enhancement of SNAPP forum analysis tool for Sakai Collaborative Learning Environment (v2.8 & v2.9) by Marist College.

 What is SNAPP?
 ---------------------------